Real-Dev-Squad/website-www/README.md

 For accessing APIs of Real Dev Squad, do follow this doc. https://github.com/Real-Dev-Squad/docs/tree/main/docs/dev/https-dev-url-cors

-## Scripts used in project
+## Scripts used in the project

 - `npm run check` checks the formatting of all the files in the project.
 This script runs in a pre-commit hook.
 It will warn about the improper formatting present in the file.
-- `npm run fix` can be run for fixing the formatting before commiting your changes or to solve the formatting errors one may get while commiting the changes.
+- `npm run fix` can be run to fix the formatting before committing your changes or to solve the formatting errors one may get while committing the changes.

 **Note** :warning: : Do run these scripts before raising the PR